 Mathematics is completely different.
 In math (and really, only in math) we have the power to prove things.
 The fact that π never repeats isn’t something that we’ve observed, and it’s not something that’s merely “likely” given that we’ve never observed a repeating pattern in the first several trillion digits we’ve seen so far.

-The digits of pi never repeat because it can be proven that π is an irrational number.
+The digits of pi never repeat because it can be proven that π is an irrational number and irrational numbers don’t repeat forever.

 If you write out the decimal expansion of any irrational number (not just π) you’ll find that it never repeats.
 There’s nothing particularly special about π in that respect.
 So, proving that π never repeats is just a matter of proving that it can’t be a rational number.
 Rather than talking vaguely about math, the rest of this post will be a little more direct than the casual reader might normally appreciate.
 For those of you who just scrolled down the page and threw up a little, here’s a very short argument (not a proof):